MAPS: A Mode-Aware Probabilistic Scheduling Framework for LPV-Based Adaptive Control: Simulation Results and Analysis

 \subsection{Estimation Error Analysis}

-Fig.~\ref{fig:error}. illustrates the time-series estimation errors of angular position (\( \theta \)), angular velocity (\( \omega \)), and current (\( i \)) for both the IMM-KF and the standard KF.
-While position estimates are comparable, the IMM-KF shows clear advantages in estimating unmeasured states specifically, angular velocity (\( \omega \)) and current (\( i \)).
+Fig.~\ref{fig:error}. illustrates the time-series estimation errors of angular position ($ \theta $), angular velocity ($ \omega $), and current ($ i $) for both the IMM-KF and the standard KF.
+While position estimates are comparable, the IMM-KF shows clear advantages in estimating unmeasured states specifically, angular velocity ($ \omega $) and current ($ i $).
 During abrupt friction transitions, the standard KF suffers from transient oscillations and steady-state error, whereas the MAPS maintains low error magnitudes and quickly reconverges after disturbances.
-This results in more consistent and reliable state feedback, crucial for control performance.

-Additionally, as shown in the mode probability subplot of Fig.~\ref{fig:error}, a rapid change in mode probability is detected around 0.4 seconds, indicating that the IMM-KF accurately recognizes and adapts to the dynamic mode transition.
-Additionally, as shown in the mode probability subplot of Fig.~\ref{fig:error}, a rapid change in mode probability is detected around 0.3 [s], indicating that the IMM-KF accurately recognizes and adapts to the dynamic mode transition.
-Correspondingly, The lower subplot illustrates the estimated friction coefficient \( b \), which closely tracks the true time-varying friction during gradual and slow changes.
+This results in more consistent and reliable state feedback, crucial for control performance.Additionally, as shown in the mode probability subplot of Fig.~\ref{fig:error}, a rapid change in mode probability is detected around 0.4 seconds, indicating that the IMM-KF accurately recognizes and adapts to the dynamic mode transition.
+Correspondingly, the lower subplot illustrates the estimated friction coefficient ($b$), which closely tracks the true time-varying friction during gradual and slow changes.
 However, it is worth noting that the estimator exhibits a lagged response to abrupt shifts in friction, highlighting a limitation in rapidly capturing sudden parameter changes.
-These results clearly demonstrate that the MAPS framework enables robust and adaptive real-time mode identification, effectively handling slowly varying friction conditions while exhibiting some delay in response to abrupt transitions.

-Moreover, the bottom subplot of Fig.~\ref{fig:error}. presents the estimated friction coefficient.
-The MAPS successfully tracks both gradual drifts and abrupt jumps in friction, with minimal estimation delay or overshoot.
-The close agreement between the estimated and true friction profiles validates the ability of the MAPS framework to estimate not directly measurable physical parameters based on available measurements.
-This enhances robustness, especially in systems subject to environmental variability or unknown disturbances.

-These results jointly demonstrate that the MAPS not only improves traditional state estimation metrics, but also enables real-time identification of dynamic friction behavior, thereby strengthening the MAPS framework adaptability to real-world electro-mechanical systems.
+These results clearly demonstrate that the MAPS framework enables robust and adaptive real-time mode identification, effectively handling slowly varying friction conditions while exhibiting some delay in response to abrupt transitions.These results jointly demonstrate that the MAPS not only improves traditional state estimation metrics, but also enables real-time identification of dynamic friction behavior, thereby strengthening the MAPS framework adaptability to real-world electro-mechanical systems.